-Cyprus has persistently been an important trading post between Europe, Africa and the Middle East and throughout history has always been attracted by foreign powers.
+Cyprus History: The island has persistently been an important trading post between Europe, Africa and the Middle East and throughout history has always been attracted by foreign powers.

 Cyprus, officially the Republic of Cyprus is located in the Eastern Mediterranean Sea, east of Greece, west of Syria and Lebanon, northwest of Israel and north of Egypt and is the third largest in Europe.
 Cyprus is a member state of the European Union since 2004 and a member of the European Monetary Union since 2008.

 The first known human activity on the island dates to around 7000 BC.
 Archaeological ruins from this period include the well-preserved Neolithic village of Khirokitia, and Cyprus is home to some of the oldest water wells in the world.

 Cyprus was settled by Mycenaean Greeks around the 2nd millennium BC.
 As Cyprus was always of strategic importance in the Middle East it was consequently occupied by several major forces of each era.
 These forces includes the empires of the Assyrians, Egyptians and Persians.
 In 333 BC the island was, seized by Alexander the Great.
 Following rules in the island was the Ptolemaic Egypt, the Roman Empire, the Byzantines, Arab caliphates for a short period, the French Lusignan dynasty, the Venetians.
 In 1570, a full scale Ottoman attack with 60,000 troops brought the island under Ottoman control, despite rigid resistance by the inhabitants of Nicosia and Famagusta.
 Ottoman forces capturing Cyprus massacred Greek and Armenian Christian inhabitants and three centuries of Ottoman control was followed.